 One of the most popular hardscaping features you can add to an outdoor living space is the element of fire.
 Fire pits and outdoor fireplaces are becoming more and more popular with homeowners, and for good reasons.
 They offer great entertainment options for your entire family and can be a beautiful focal point for your patio or backyard.
 There is no reason to end outdoor entertaining just because summer is over.
-With a warm and inviting fire feature, you can extend the outdoor season into the fall and winter months.
+You can extend the outdoor season into the fall and winter months with a warm and inviting fire feature.

 A fire pit can be located anywhere in your backyard, or designed as a part of your patio or terrace.
 Since a fire pit is smaller and low to the ground, it doesn’t pose as many fire hazards or obstruct property views.
 For a backyard location, choose an open area that’s clear from overhanging trees or brush.